petersilva/drobo-utils/README.txt

 Droboshare is not directly supported by drobo utils running on a linux host.
 However, the droboshare itself is a linux host, and it is possible to run drobo-utils un-modified on the droboshare itself.
-In order to do run drobo-utils, you need to build a python interpreter.
-A python interpreter has, itself, a bunch of dependencies.
-So you need to install a whack of packages on the droboshare in order to get a working drobo-utils.
+A python interpreter is needed to run drobo-utils.
+A python interpreter has, itself, a number of dependencies.
+So you number of packages need to be installed on the droboshare.
 This is where DARFS comes in.

 DARFS
 =====